SashaOstrow/CIT281-lab7/README.md

     Part 6: Push your changes to GitHub

-This lab introduced the basics of building a GitHub-hosted personal portfolio and reinforced Git and Node.js fundamentals
+This lab introduced the basics of building a GitHub-hosted personal portfolio and reinforced Git and Node.js fundamentals.
+It teaches you **GitHub Pages**, **repository management**, **cloning**, and **basic JavaScript error handling** with Node.js.
+It culminates in publishing your own GitHub-hosted personal site and pushing your local project to the GitHub cloud repo.